tochman/reQuest_api/README.md

     helper_id: 2,
     request_id: 3,
     status: "pending", (OR "declined", OR "accepted",)
-    message: "Your offer is pending" (OR "Your offer has been accepted" OR "Your offer has been declined") }
+    status_message: "Your offer is pending" (OR "Your offer has been accepted" OR "Your offer has been declined") }
 }
 ```